2018 Indian Premier League: Venues

 Per the original schedule, all teams except for Kings XI Punjab, would play their home games at their traditional home venues.
 Kings XI were scheduled to play three of their home games in Indore and the other four games in Mohali.
 The schedule was later changed due to logistical issues owing to the temporary closure of Chandigarh Airport, and as a result, Kings XI would play three of their home games in Mohali and the other four games in Indore making an exception to the rule of playing at least four home matches at their designated home venue.
 The IPL matches in Chennai were threatened due to the Kaveri water dispute protests.
-The Madras High Court issued a notice to BCCI after a IPL was filed seeking a stay on the IPL matches in Chennai.
+The Madras High Court issued a notice to BCCI after an IPL was filed seeking a stay on the IPL matches in Chennai.
 On 11 April that Chennai's six remaining home matches would be held in Pune instead due to security concerns resulting from the protests.

 Ten venues were selected to host the matches.
 The opening match and the final will be played at the Wankhede Stadium in Mumbai.
 The venues for the two playoffs were not announced initially due to the norm of allotting the Eliminator and second qualifier to the home stadium of last season's runner-up, and the fact that the 2015 runner-up, Chennai Super Kings were no longer a part of the IPL.
 Later, both playoffs were allotted to Pune but after the venue of Chennai Super Kings was moved there, the matches were shifted to Kolkata.